-An organic farm on the East End, at Garden of Eve kids can interact with chickens, sheep, and other animals.
+At this organic farm on the East End, kids can interact with chickens, sheep, and other animals.
 Friendly farmhands often take animals out for kids to pet and help feed.
 Also, there is a large children's play area with a wooden castle and a giant spider web.
-Many special events are hosted here, including Baby Animal Weekend and the Chick-a-palooza Backyard Homesteading Festival.
+Many special events are hosted here, including children's birthday parties, Baby Animal Weekends, an annual tulip festival, and a Mother's Day brunch.
 Be sure to stop by the organic market for delicious groceries.
-Open weekends only until April, then open daily May to October.
+Open daily April 1 through Halloween.

 Hallockville Museum Farm — Riverhead

 Explore this original farmstead to learn what farming life was like 250 years ago.
-The 19 buildings tell the story of farming families and agriculture on Long Island.
-Visitors can experience cooking in the historic kitchen or even grinding corn to feed the resident animals.
+Visitors to the 19-building facility can experience cooking in the historic kitchen or even grinding corn to feed the resident animals.
 In addition, kids can interact with cows and chickens to learn about their importance to the farm.
-Buildings entry is by guided tour only.
+Building entry is by guided tour only.
 Check the website for tour availability.

-Feed the goats at Mattituck's popular Harbes Farm.
+Kids can interact (and feed) the goats at Mattituck's popular Harbes Family Farm.

 Harbes Family Farm and Vineyard — Mattituck

 Known for its array of animals and family-friendly activities, there is always plenty going on at this family-run farm.
 Interact with sheep, pot-bellied pigs, and goats, plus the Jumbo Jumpers exhibit with inflatable bouncing pillows.
 Also enjoy Lil Farmers Playland, the popular pig-race competitions, trike track, the Gnome Hedge Maze, and much more.
 Season passes are available.

 Holtsville Park Ecology and Wildlife Center — Holtsville